OfficerClucks/Notes-For-CS-3823/Chapter 0 Notes.md

 Difference (∆): A∆B is the set of elements that are either in set A or in set B but not in both

+### Formal Languages
+In theoretical computer science, we use ***formal languages*** to describe sets of strings.

+A formal language is defined over an alphabet.

+Examples:
+ - L = {0, 1} is the language containing only the strings "0" and "1".
+ - L = {a, b, c}∗ is the language containing all possible strings formed from the alphabet {a, b, c}.